 Management evaluates the Company's performance based on the corporate goals established and vetted by the Compensation Committee and approved by the Board.
 The option distribution is recommended by senior management to the members of the Compensation Committee who decide whether they agree with management's recommendations and who, once satisfied, provide their recommendation to the Board.
-The amount of options recommended for each individual is based upon seniority, responsibilities of the job position and the performance of the Company.
-Previous option grants to an optionee are not taken into account when considering new option grants to the optionee.
+The number of options recommended for each individual is based upon seniority, responsibilities of the job position and the performance of the Company.
+Previous option grants to an optionee are not considered when considering new option grants to the optionee.
 The Compensation Committee's recommendation to the Board includes the number of options to be granted to independent directors and these options are typically issued once a year.
 The options generally have a term of five years and vest 20% every six months, beginning on the date of grant.

 Willis Towers Watson assessed the market competitiveness of Total Direct Compensation for the Company's NEOs, including LTI compensation.
 It was recommended that LTI compensation be targeted as a percentage of Total Base Salary, which includes base salary.
-The LTI compensation for 2022 and 2023 has been targeted as follows:
+The LTI compensation for 2023 and 2024 has been targeted as follows:

-Position 2022 Target LTI Compensation (% of Base Salary) 2023 Target LTI Compensation (% of Base Salary)
+Position 2024 Target LTI Compensation (% of Base Salary) 2025 Target LTI Compensation (% of Base Salary)

 CEO 165% 165%

 CFO 150% 150%

 COO 150% 150%

-VP Operations 125% 125%
+Senior VP, Exploration 125% 125%

-VP Exploration 125% 125%
+VP, Operations 100% 100%

-The Stock Option Plan presently includes the following provisions following amendments to the Stock Option Plan in Amendment No. 5 to the Stock Option Plan that was approved by the Board on March 23, 2021 and by the shareholders of the Company on May 12, 2021:
+The Stock Option Plan presently includes the following provisions including after amendments to the Stock Option Plan in Amendment No. 6 to the Stock Option Plan that was approved by the Board on March 26, 2024, and by the shareholders of the Company on May 28, 2024: